arun96/sketching/README.md

 - `-rl/--read-length <Integer>`: The expected read length of reads that will be classified against this screen.
 Not necessary if a fixed size screen (`-f`) is being generated.
 - `-re/--read-error <Double>`: The expected error rate of reads that will be classified against this screen.
 Not necessary if a fixed size screen (`-f`) is being generated.
 - `-tm/--target-matches <Integer>`: The target number of matches between a read and its correct source in the screen.
 Not necessary if a fixed size screen (`-f`) is being generated.
 - `-s/--screen-type`: The method of screen-generation to be used for this screen.
-Choose between MinHash-based (default), [m]inimizer based, or [u]niform sampling.
+Choose between MinHash-based (default), [m]inimizer based, [u]niform sampling or [e]xhaustive.
 - `-hf/--hash <Hash Type>`: The hash function to use throughout the process.
 Choose between Java's built in hashcode (default), [mmh3] (MurmurHash3) or [mmh3_128] (the 128-bit variant of MurmurHash3).
 - `-th/--threshold <Integer>`: This is the number of matches a read must have with a source genome to be classified.
 By default, it is 5 - however, this should be adjusted based on the level of confidence we want in classification calls.
 Reads below this threshold will be flagged as insufficient.
 This value should always be below the number of target matches, and usually just a fraction of the target matches (so that reads are classified as often as possible).